NasosG/pik_pok/README.md

 ## Copyright claims
 Some images that got posted and used in the project for testing purposes belong to their respective creators.
-No claim by me & those who use this project!!
+No claim by us & those who use this project!!

 **Thanks for reading**